-Although the growth in the telecenter ‘numbers’ came as bits and pieces from different projects, the evolution of their ‘role’ was organic in nature.
-It grew out of the needs of the communities and eventually leveled the differences in their origin.
+Although the growth in the telecenters’ numbers came in bits and pieces from different projects, the evolution of their ‘role’ was organic.
+It grew out of the needs of the communities and eventually levelled the differences in their origin.

-By mid 2003, there were 73 telecenters in 12 districts of Orissa covering an area of about 44,716 square kilometers which contains large rural population.
-These telecenters are located in some of the perennially disaster affected/prone and poorest districts of Orissa.
-These are the areas that have traditionally lacked access to adequate information and lagged behind in terms of development.
+By mid-2003, there were 73 telecenters in 12 districts of Orissa covering an area of about 44,716 square kilometres, which contains a large rural population.
+These telecenters are located in some of the perennially disaster-affected/prone and poorest districts of Orissa.
+These areas have traditionally lacked access to adequate information and lagged in development.

-Analyzing the telecenters in Orissa through the framework, it is apparent that the telecenters have evolved with respect to Information and Services portfolio, Organizational Setup and Information Infrastructure systematically and survived the change in focus.
+Analyzing the telecenters in Orissa through the framework, it is apparent that they have evolved on all fronts.
+For example, the Information and Services portfolio, Organizational Setup and Information Infrastructure systematically grew and survived the change in focus.
 Also, on the sustainability front, telecenters with regular access and usage have shown to be stronger on the revenue earnings enabling them to run day-to-day operations based on user charges.

 Following are the highlights under specific parameters of the framework :